 Ventricular fibrillation is an emergency that requires immediate medical attention.
 It's the most frequent cause of sudden cardiac death.

 Emergency treatment for ventricular fibrillation includes cardiopulmonary resuscitation (CPR) and shocks to the heart with a device called an automated external defibrillator (AED).
 Medications, implanted devices or surgery may be recommended to prevent episodes of ventricular fibrillation.

 Ventricular fibrillation may also be called VFib, V-fib or VF.

-Loss of consciousness is the most common sign of ventricular fibrillation.
+Collapse and loss of consciousness are the most common symptoms of ventricular fibrillation.